Andrew Zorard: Feast Day and veneration

-Andrew is venerated especially in Slovakia, Hungary, and Poland, but also in diaspora communities of the United States.
+Andrew is venerated especially in Hungary, Slovakia, and Poland, but also in diaspora communities of the United States.
 His feast day is 17 July, but in some calendars he is venerated together with Benedict on 13 July.

 King Géza I of Hungary declared him one of the patron saints of Hungary.
 Zorard died around 1009.
 As early as 1064, Géza took the first steps towards his canonization.
 The cult of Zorard was officially confirmed in July 1083 by Pope Gregory VII, thanks to the Hungarian King Ladislaus I. Zorard's remains are located in the St. Emmeram's Cathedral in Nitra.